 Raytheon is committed to ethical business conduct and the responsible sourcing of minerals through our global supply chain.
 In 2012, the Securities and Exchange Commission (SEC) issued final rules implementing the Conflict Minerals disclosure provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 Under these rules, publicly traded companies must report annually on their use of conflict minerals (tantalum, tin, tungsten and gold) from the Democratic Republic of Congo ("DRC") or certain adjoining countries.

-We are working diligently with our global supply chain partners to ensure compliance with SEC regulations.
+We work diligently with our global supply chain partners to ensure compliance with SEC regulations.
 The international supply chain for these minerals is complex and the tracing of them is challenging.

 Raytheon is focusing our compliance efforts in the following areas: